Social Security Module

 More information on PWBM's Social Security Module can be found here.

-Federal outlays include spending on defense, other discretionary programs such as infrastructure, and mandatory programs such a Social Security and Medicare.
+Other federal outlays include spending on defense, other discretionary programs such as infrastructure, and mandatory programs such as Medicare.

 We begin from historical federal outlays as measured by the Office of Management and Budget (OMB).
 This spending evolves in accordance with PWBM demographic and macroeconomic projections.

 We derive the distribution of mandatory outlays across households from surveys such as the Current Population Survey (CPS), Consumer Expenditure Survey (CE) and Panel Study of Income Dynamics (PSID).
 Using this data, we estimate receipt of federal mandatory spending by age and gender.
 Projections of spending shares evolve according to projected household demographics.
 In the future, we will use program specific data sets to add greater richness of detail to our modeling of changes to programs, such as Medicare.

 Mandatory Spending Programs:

 - Family support and foster care (eg. TANF)